 A member who meets the requirements for an accidental or ordinary disability retirement benefit is entitled to an amount computed in the same manner as a normal pension but not less than 60% of the member's final average salary for accidental disability (75% for a represented deputy sheriff).
+The ordinary disability pension will not be less than 25% of the member's final average salary.
 A total of 15 years of creditable service is required to apply for ordinary disability.